Updated: Apr 11, 2022

-On a crisp October evening in Golden Gate Canyon State Park, my then boyfriend Daniel and I found ourselves skirting along an ever-darkening hiking path that, God-willing, would lead us back to my car.
+On a crisp October evening in Golden Gate Canyon State Park, my then boyfriend and I found ourselves skirting along an ever-darkening hiking path that, god-willing, would lead us back to my car.
 We had set out, as all respectable couples ought, to hike through bright orange autumnal aspen groves and to do some early evening star gazing.
 Confidence was high throughout the journey as we trod along in graceful obedience to the traditions of the harvest season.
 After spending the time due to marvel at the twilight sky, we set out back down the trail.
 While the idea seemed romantic in the sturdy sunlight of 3:00 PM, now, in the mountain-shaded blackness of a Colorado early evening, I was starting to question our thinking.
 As I became acutely aware of my ignorance as to the nature of crepuscular canyon-dwelling animals, Daniel, tripping over one of many jagged stones in our path, voiced his frustration, “I hate these rocks!”
 It was then I realized we were being dreadful house guests.

 We human beings seem to have a difficult time understanding our relationship to nature.
 It is odd that we even use the word “nature,” because this seems to imply that we are somehow separate from it.
-Throw Judeo-Christian theology into the mix, and we’ve got a mess on our hands.
+Throw some theology into the mix, and we’ve got a mess on our hands.

 In the book of Genesis, God entrusts dominion of the created world to the human species.
 Provided with one another, a vegetarian diet, beauty to enjoy, and work to do, the woman and man set out as the image of God to lovingly govern the planet allotted them.
 While this is an incredible honor and gift, it is also cause for confusion.
 This was precisely the confusion present on Daniel’s and my fall season walk.
 We went into the canyon on our own terms, decided to walk the trail at night, and expected the rocks in the path to change their essential nature to cater to our pumpkin-spiced whims.